-HOW WE MITIGATE THE RISK WHAT WE'VE DONE THIS YEAR

-LEGAL, REGULATORY AND GOVERNANCE RISKS CONTINUED

-12. CHANGES IN GOVERNMENT TRADE POLICIES.
-REGULATIONS OR ATTITUDES TO OUR PRODUCTS LEADING TO A CHANGE IN CONSUMER OR CUSTOMER OUTLOOK

-Government actions or policies could impose import/export limitations on and other barriers to our business that could lead to additional costs, restrict our growth and limit our ability to operate in certain markets.
-The regulatory status or perception of our ingredients could also be affected by things like changes in customers' or consumers' attitudes. changes in food laws and regulations, and/or campaigns targeted at specific ingredients or technologies.
-These could also affect our ability or freedom to operate.

-- We engage with political parties and regulatory authorities in the main countries in which we operate. - Membership of trade organisations gives us access to broader sources of information and provides, where necessary, a single voice for our industry on issues (both regulatory and public interest) affecting our ingredients. - The science behind our ingredients (for example, health claims or nutritional impact) is supported by credible sources and is communicated clearly to and understood by the relevant regulatory authorities. - Our global regulatory team, supported by external consultants, monitors any local regulatory requirements that affect our products. - Our global nutrition team initiates and monitors research and publications on the use and functionality of our ingredients, and maintains a global advisory network of health and nutrition clinicians, academics and experts. - We work closely with thought-leading customers around the world to jointly focus on the science and consumer benefits of our ingredients.

-- We continued to develop our regulatory team in the Asia, Middle East, Africa and Latin America regions to strengthen relationships with regulators in these markets. - We continued to invest in our global nutrition team with funding for studies supporting the safety and efficacy of our ingredients. - We worked with national and state trade associations as well as local authorities in both the US and China to progress our commercial and sustainability goals. - We expanded our advocacy programme in key markets, including in partnership with customers, by taking up positions on boards and as committee chairs of key trade associations. - We initiated a number of projects with external experts to specifically assess the changing nature of influencing factors on policy issues in key markets and their likely impact on the business. - We expanded our online Nutrition Centre to include independent scientific contributions by external experts on key topics of public health.
+RISKS HOW WE MITIGATE THE RISK WHAT WE'VE DONE THIS YEAR TREND LEGAL, REGULATO RY AND GOVERNANCE RISKS CONTINUED 12.
+CHANGES IN GOVERN OR CUSTOMER OUTLO MENT TRADE POLICIES, REGULATIONS OR ATTITUDES TO OUR Jok PRODUCTS LEADING TO A CHANGE IN CONSUMER Government actions or policies could impose import/export limitations on and other barriers to our business that could lead to additional costs, restrict our growth and limit our ability to operate in certain markets.
+The regulatory status or perception of our ingredients could also be affected by things like changes in customers' or consumers' attitudes, changes in food laws and regulations, and/or campaigns targeted at specific ingredients or technologies.
+These could also affect our ability or freedom to operate. to broader sources of information and provides, where necessary, a single voice for our industry on issues (both regulatory and public interest) affecting our ingredients.
+The science behind our ingredients (for example, health claims or nutritional impact) is supported by credible sources and is communicated clearly to and understood by the relevant regulatory authorities.
+Our global regulatory team, supported by external consultants, monitors any local regulatory requirements that affect our products.
+Our global nutrition team initiates and monitors research and publications on the use and functionality of our ingredients, and maintains a global advisory network of health and nutrition clinicians, academics and experts.
+We continued to develop our regulatory team in the Asia, Middle East, Africa and Latin America regions to strengthen relationships with regulators in these markets.
+We continued to invest in our global nutrition team with funding for studies supporting the safety and efficacy of our ingredients.
+We worked with national and state trade associations as well as local authorities in both the US and China to progress our commercial and sustainability goals.
+We expanded our advocacy programme in key markets, including in partnership with customers, by taking up positions on boards and as committee chairs of key trade associations.
+We initiated a number of projects with external experts to specifically assess the changing nature of influencing factors on policy issues in key markets and their likely impact on the business.
+We expanded our online Nutrition Centre to include independent scientific contributions by external experts on key topics of public health.